 \begin{definition} We call an ordering $(R_{1},\ldots,R_{t})$ of the red components of $H_{f,D,R}$ \textit{legal} if all red components are in the ordering, $R_{1}$ is the root component, and for all $j \in \{2,\ldots,t\}$ there exists an integer $i$ with $1 \leq i < j$ such that there is a blue arc $(u,v)$ such that $u \in V(R_{i})$ and $v \in V(R_{j})$. \end{definition}

 Let $(R_{1},\ldots,R_{t})$ be a legal ordering.
 We will say that $R_{i}$ is a \textit{parent} of $R_{j}$ if $i < j$ and there is a blue arc $(v_{i},v_{j})$ where $v_{i} \in R_{i}$ and $v_{j} \in R_{j}$.
 In this definition a red component may have many parents.
 To remedy this, if a red component has multiple parents, we arbitrarily pick one such red component and designate it as the only parent.
 If $R_{i}$ is the parent of $R_{j}$, then we say that $R_{j}$ is a \textit{child} of $R_{i}$.
 We say a red component $R_{i}$ is an \textit{ancestor} of $R_{j}$ if we can find a sequence of red components $R_{i_{1}},\ldots,R_{i_{m}}$ such that $R_{i_{1}} = R_{i}$, $R_{j_{m}} = R_{j}$, and $R_{i_{q}}$ is the parent of $R_{i_{q+1}}$ for all $q \in \{1,\ldots,m-1\}$.
-An important definition is that of vertices determining a legal order. \begin{definition} Given a legal order $(R_{1},\ldots,R_{t})$, we say a vertex $v$ \textit{determines the legal order for $R_{j}$} if there is a blue arc $(u,v)$ such that $u \in R_{i}$ and $v \in R_{j}$ such that $i < j$. \end{definition} Observe there may be many vertices which determine the legal order for a given red component.
-More importantly, for every component which is not the root, there exists a vertex which determines the legal order.
+An important definition is that of vertices witnessing a legal order. \begin{definition} Given a legal order $(R_{1},\ldots,R_{t})$, we say a vertex $v$ \textit{witnesses the legal order for $R_{j}$} if there is a blue arc $(u,v)$ such that $u \in R_{i}$ and $v \in R_{j}$ and $i < j$. \end{definition} Observe that there may be many vertices which witness the legal order for a given red component.
+More importantly, for every component which is not the root, there exists a vertex which witnesses the legal order.
 We also want to compare two different legal orders.

 \begin{definition} Let $(R_{1},\ldots,R_{t})$ and $(R'_{1},\ldots,R'_{t'})$ be two legal orders.
 We will say $(R_{1},\ldots,R_{t})$ is \textit{smaller} than $(R'_{1},\ldots,R'_{t})$ if the sequence $(e(R_{1}),\ldots,e(R_{t}))$ is smaller lexicographically than $(e(R'_{1}),\ldots,e(R'_{t'}))$.